 Echeveria johnsonii E.Walther

-Echeveria johnsonii is a succulent plant with evident, usually branching stem up to 4 inches (10 cm) long.
+Echeveria johnsonii is a succulent plant with erect to somewhat decumbent, usually branching and up to 4 inches (10 cm) long.
 Leaves are green with faint lines of purple at edges and up to 1.4 inches (3.5 cm) long.
 Flowers are yellowish with reddish tips and arranged in up to 4 inches (10 cm) long and arise from below the leaves.
 The flowers are yellowish with reddish tips.

 How to Grow and Care